elsevierlabs-os/anserini-solr-plugin/README.md

 * q -- question, URL encoded.
 Mandatory parameter.
 * sim -- ql (Query Likelihood) or bm (BM25), default bm.
-* qtyoe -- Query Expansion type.
+* qtype -- Query Expansion type.
 Valid values are bow (Bag of Words) or sdm (Sequential Dependency Model), default is bow.
 * rtype -- Reranking type.
 Valid values are ax (Axiomatic), rm3 (Relevance Model 3), and id (Identity), default is rm3.
 * start and rows -- for pagination, defaults to 0 and 10 respectively.